-45 Accruals for distributions should be made at the point in time when the necessary approvals have been obtained and a legal or constructive obligation has been created.
-When the manager has the discretion to declare distributions without further approvals from the trustee or unitholders, the distributions are accrued at the point in time when they are appropriately authorised by the board of directors of the manager (if required by the corporate governance practices of the manager) and a legal or constructive obligation has been created.
+Accruals for distributions should be made at the point in time when the necessary approvals have been obtained and a legal or constructive obligation has been created.
+When the manager has the discretion to declare distributions without further approvals from the trustee or unitholders, or the directors has declared distribution for shareholders of VCCs, the distributions are accrued at the point in time when they are appropriately authorised by the board of directors of the manager (if required by the corporate governance practices of the manager) and a legal or constructive obligation has been created.
 The format and content of the information to be provided about distributions is summarised in the pro-forma financial statements in Appendix 1.
-Details of the various types of distribution being made should be given in the notes to the financial statements.
-46 If the number of units increases as a result of a capitalisation, bonus issue, rights issue or unit split, or decreases as a result of a reverse unit split, the calculation of distribution per unit for all periods presented shall be adjusted retrospectively.
-If these changes occur after the reporting period but before the financial statements are authorised for issue, the per unit calculations for those and any prior period financial statements presented shall be based on the new number of units.
-The fact that per unit calculations reflect such changes in the number of units shall be disclosed.
-In addition, distribution per unit of all periods presented shall be adjusted for the effects of errors and adjustments resulting from changes in accounting policies accounted for retrospectively.
+Details of the various types of distribution being made should be disclosed in the notes to the financial statements.

+If the number of units increases as a result of a capitalisation, bonus issue, rights issue or unit/share split, or decreases as a result of a reverse unit/share split, the calculation of distribution per unit/share for all periods presented shall be adjusted retrospectively.
+If these changes occur after the reporting period but before the financial statements are authorised for issue, the per unit/share calculations for those and any prior period financial statements presented shall be based on the new number of units/shares.
+The fact that per unit/share calculations reflect such changes in the number of units/shares shall be disclosed.
+In addition, distribution per unit/share of all periods presented shall be adjusted for the effects of errors and adjustments resulting from changes in accounting policies accounted for retrospectively.

-An illustration of the retrospective adjustments to distribution per unit as a result of a bonus issue and rights issue are set out in Appendix 4.
+An illustration of the retrospective adjustments to distribution per unit/share as a result of a bonus issue and rights issue are set out in Appendix 6.